 - Click through the enlargements a second time and read the captions

 - Read the main text of the page.

 - All students, open the Māori keywords and click to hear them read aloud from a recording by the LEARNZ field trip teacher.

 - Read the text in the bottom orange box of the page, which is a prompt to think more or explore further.
 Optionally respond (write someting, draw or sketch something or record a sound file or video and share it with your class or teacher).

 - On the page’s left-hand menu, under Prepare Students, click Activities and attempt the interactive activity called Water Use, which tests comprehension of the page.

 - Click Next or Previous to navigate through the suggested learning sequence of Background pages whereby students gain knowledge related to the field trip topics.

 - Click Standard to go to a higher-level version of the page where the reading age is two years higher.

-This example is from LEARNZ Memorial Park at http://www.learnz.org.nz/memorialpark134.
-The web site will ultimately contain four virtual field trips covering the project through to 2015.
+This example is from LEARNZ People and Water at http://www.learnz.org.nz/water172.
+This award-winning field trip web site looks at sustainability by following the journey of water as freshwater, wastewater and stormwater.
 Feel free to explore the rest of the site and use it in your teaching and learning programme.
-If you do, it would be great if you would register with LEARNZ at http://www.learnz.org.nz/register